Azure-Samples/active-directory-dotnet-webapp-openidconnect-aspnetcore/README.md

 > This sample has been updated to ASP.NET Core 1.1.
 Looking for previous versions of this code sample?
 Check out the tags on the [releases](../../releases) GitHub page.

+> If you are interested in a preview for ASP.NET Core 2.0, please look at branch [aspnet_core_2_0](https://github.com/Azure-Samples/active-directory-dotnet-webapp-openidconnect-aspnetcore/tree/aspnet_core_2_0)

 ## How To Run This Sample

 Getting started is simple!
 To run this sample you will need: